mansour1369/mean-variance-and-standard-deviation-library/README.md

 # Statistics Library
 This library provides statistical functions to calculate mean, variance, and standard deviation for a set of data.
 It consists of the following functions:

-Set_Data: This function is used to set the data for the statistics object.
+**Set_Data**: This function is used to set the data for the statistics object.
 It takes an object pointer, an index, and a value, and returns a result indicating success or failure.

 **Calc_Mean**: This function calculates the mean of the data set.
 It takes an object pointer and returns a result indicating success or failure.